securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Digital signature {#signature}

-It is RECOMMENDED that a security.txt file be digitally signed using an OpenPGP cleartext signature as described in section 7 of {{!RFC4880}}.
+It is RECOMMENDED that a "security.txt" file be digitally signed using an OpenPGP cleartext signature as described in section 7 of {{!RFC4880}}.
 When digital signatures are used, it is also RECOMMENDED that organizations use the "Canonical" field (as per {{canonical}}),